 On Jan.
 6, 2020 during the Consumer Electronics Show (CES) in Las Vegas, Nevada, USA, Uber and Hyundai Motor Company announced a new partnership to develop Uber Air Taxis for Uber's future aerial ride share network and Hyundai also unveiled their new full-scale electric vertical takeoff and landing (eVTOL) aircraft mock-up named the S-A1.
 In November 2021, Hyundai renamed its urban air mobility division to Supernal.
 The company has offices in Washington, D.C., Fremont, California (USA) and Irvine, California.

 "Hyundai is our first vehicle partner with experience of manufacturing passenger cars on a global scale.
 We believe Hyundai has the potential to build Uber Air vehicles at rates unseen in the current aerospace industry, producing high quality, reliable aircraft at high volumes to drive down passenger costs per trip.
 Combining Hyundai’s manufacturing muscle with Uber’s technology platform represents a giant leap forward for launching a vibrant air taxi network in the coming years."

-—Eric Allison, head of Uber Elevate.
+—Eric Allison, head of Uber Elevate

 Hyundai’s future mobility vision stems from the idea that mobility is closely related to city infrastructure.
 The company established the Human-Centered City Advisory Group with top global experts from fields such as psychology, architecture, urban design, transportation, political science, and conducted research on how future cities should be designed to foster new human-centered values.
-The advisory group derived three key values for future cities: Care, enable, vitalize; and decided to place priority on the vitalization of cities.
+The advisory group derived three key values for future cities: care, enable, vitalize; and decided to place priority on the vitalization of cities.

 Mega-urbanization taking place around the world has resulted in the reduction of transfer efficiency in many cities, according to Hyundai.
 UAM enables runway-free urban air travel with Personal Air Vehicles capable of electric vertical takeoff and landing flight.